kingmiiidas/startup/README.md

   - **Frontend**: Integrated WebSocket client to receive real-time updates.

 - **Real-Time Updates**:
-  - **likes Page**: Updated chat interface in real-time with new likes.
   - **Discovery Home Page**: Potentially implemented real-time updates for new posts if applicable.